By Peter Gamache, Ph.D. & Jackie Sue Griffin, MBA, MS, Turnaround Life, Inc.

-All nonprofits have two essential sectors which ensure organizational success: fundraising and programming.
+All nonprofits have two essential sectors that ensure organizational success: fundraising and programming.
 The two teams help advance the entire objective goal of the nonprofit – which always means that they need to work well on their own, but also together.

 All too often, the two are not aligned well and are not tied to each other in the way that breeds success, and further advancement of the nonprofit’s goals.
 Here are three tips to help ensure the two teams are tied together and cooperating well.